Tuesday Money rules - Model UBI

 6) While maintaining currently presumed inflation targets at about 2% annual (~= 0.5% per

-quarter), it is expected that the Tuesday Money weekly UBI rate may (at CMB’s policy
+quarter), it is estimated that the Tuesday Money weekly UBI rate may (at CMB’s policy

 a) In a period where measured inflation is above targets, UBI increases will be smaller, possibly 0%, but never negative.